TDodgeCo/ally-twitch-driver/README.md

 ## Scopes

-You can pass an stirng of scopes in your configuration, for example `['user:read:email', 'user:read:follows']`.
+You can pass an string of scopes in your configuration, for example `['user:read:email', 'user:read:follows']`.
 You have a full list of scopes in the [Twitch Oauth documentation](https://dev.twitch.tv/docs/authentication#scopes)

 ## How it works